It can take a while to truly know yourself. Even longer to see those weaker spots, or as I like to call them – unique qualities.

 Empaths take on other people’s problems, absorb their negative energy, making others feel better, while the empath can feel depleted, tired and sometimes sick.

 Empaths generally don’t feel great in big crowds, or even places like supermarkets.
 Walking around, picking up others’ energies in a supermarket can be overwhelming and draining, causing anxiety or panic by the end of the shopping trip.

 I can totally relate to that, I hate going shopping I always feel so distracted and like I need to look in every direction, tending to everyone’s energy, but my own.

-Empaths generally avoid conflicts and arguments, as they can bring a feeling of sickness, unable to think or function properly, and feeling the need to rest and recover afterward.
+Empaths generally avoid conflicts and arguments, as they can bring a feeling of sickness, unable to think or function properly, and feeling the need to rest and recover afterwards.

-To protect yourself as an empath, you need to set boundaries and notice when you’re absorbing bad energy.
-You don’t need to hide or pretend like you’re not feeling those other energies/vibes because that can make you feel ill and cause issues in the long run.
-However, you don’t want to be absorbing others’ bad energies without having any control over them – that’s when you need to set a boundary.
+To protect yourself as an empath, you need to set boundaries, and notice when you’re absorbing bad energy.
+You don’t need to hide, or pretend like you’re not feeling those other energies/vibes, because that can make you feel ill and cause issues in the long run.
+However, you don’t want to be absorbing others’ bad energies without having any control over it – that’s when you need to set a boundary.